eliihen/web-worker/README.md

  - Call XMLHttpRequests
  - Manipulate data using JS' built in methods

-##How do I install this?
+## How do I install it?
 First run:
 ```
 bower install -S web-worker
 ```
-Import the script in a script tag in your index.html, and import the module "esphen.web-worker" in your main module (app.js).
+Import the script webworker.js in a script tag in your index.html, and import the module "esphen.web-worker" in your main module (app.js).
 Then you can simply add "WebWorker" as a dependency to any of your controllers, and et voilà, you're ready to roll with web workers!